ekoca/PTA-Encryption/README.md

 PTA_SECRET_KEY in the string itself.
 The setting should be used only to encrypt the value sent.)

-I am not a Oracle RNT developer.
-I never develop anything for RNT before and one day I have been asked to write a php script which authenticate our customer between our site to RNT support site.
+I am not a Oracle RNT developer but I had to figure out this without any documentation in order to support our RNT based support pages.

-I did not know what Oracle RNT is even.
-So I searched the RNT support website on the google and I found it.
-However, there is no good source of documentation about available encryption options in RNT.
-Nobody provide me an access to get the developer site.
-I was having hard times to figure out.

-I was almost stuck.
-Then, I started to read many comments on RNT support pages.
-Finally, I was able to make this script worked so I am sharing this script if anyone needs it.
+I did some research on RNT support website and the google.
+I was able to make this script worked so I am sharing this script if anyone needs it...

-Hope this helps :)